-1. If computeValue has no side effects, declare it as
+1. If computeValue has no side effects, declare the method as @SideEffectFree:

 '''

 @SideEffectFree

 int computeValue() { ... }

 '''

 The Nullness Checker issues no warnings, because it can reason that the second occurrence of myField has the same (non-null) value as the one in the test.